wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 ## 7. Tuples – `tuple`

 Tuples are like lists but can't be changed after creation.
 Think of them as "locked" lists.
+Learn more about tuples in our <router-link to="/cheatsheet/lists-and-tuples">lists and tuples guide</router-link>.

 ### Basic examples